Numeric Lyndon-based feature embedding of sequencing reads for machine learning approaches: Variants of the Lyndon factorization and lyn2vec

 \paragraph{Factor length distribution in Lyndon-based factorizations and conservation property.}

-The conservation property allows to capture the similarity between two strings.
-However, in the degenerate case of factorizations consisting of singleton factors, the conservation property does not apply.
-Moreover, the property has been proved for $\CFL$ and its extension to $\CFLICFL$ and $\CFLICFL\comb$ is a trivial consequence of the fact that we factorize the long $\CFL$ factors obtained in the common substrings of two strings.
-We currently do not have a proof that the conservation property holds for $\ICFL$, but the high accuracy of experimental results suggest the validity of this conjecture.
-Undoubtedly, the number of factors in a factorization affects the possibility of detecting common regions of two substrings: the higher the number of factors is, the more likely the detection of the common regions will be.
+The Conservation Property allows to capture the similarity between two strings.
+However, in the extreme case of factorizations consisting of just one factor, the Conservation Property does not apply.
+Moreover, the property has been proved for $\CFL$ and its extensions to $\CFLICFL$ and $\CFLICFL\comb$ is a trivial consequence of the fact that $\CFL$ factors shared by two strings are factorized in the same way by the $\ICFL$ algorithm.
+Currently, we cannot prove that the Conservation Property also holds for the $\ICFL$ algorithm, nevertheless, the high accuracy of the experimental results suggests the validity of this conjecture.

-An experimental analysis has been performed to investigate the distribution of the number of factors for the Lyndon-based factorizations computed on a simulated error-free dataset.
-The dataset was simulated by using \texttt{dwgsim}~\cite{homerdwgsim} and includes 21 million 150-long reads extracted from the region \texttt{960,000}-\texttt{80,960,000} of the human Chromosome 1, for a total of 80 million bases.

-Figure~\ref{fig:number-of-factors} shows, for each factorization algorithm, the distribution of the number of factors per read.
-Note that $\CFLICFL\comb$ produces about twice as much factors than any other factorization, whereas $\CFL$, $\ICFL$, and $\ICFL\comb$ produce a small number of factors with a low variance in the distribution.
+An experimental analysis was also performed in order to investigate the distribution of the number of factors of Lyndon-based factorizations computed on a simulated error-free dataset.
+Undoubtedly, a high number of factors in the factorizations fosters the possibility of detecting common regions between strings.
+The dataset was simulated by using \texttt{dwgsim}~\cite{homerdwgsim} and includes 21 million 150-long genomic reads extracted from the region \texttt{960,000}-\texttt{80,960,000} of the human Chromosome 1, for a total of 80 million bases.
+Figure~\ref{fig:number-of-factors} shows, for each considered factorization algorithm, the distribution of the number of factors per read.
+Note that $\CFLICFL\comb$ produces about twice as much factors than any other algorithm, whereas $\CFL$, $\ICFL$, and $\ICFL\comb$ produce a small number of factors with a low distribution variance.

-In general it is worth observing that the question on how many factors are present in a Lyndon factorization has been recently faced in~\cite{stacs2021}.
+It is worth observing that the question on how many factors are present in a Lyndon factorization has been recently faced in~\cite{stacs2021}.

-\subsection{Uniqueness of the fingerprint and k-fingers: the collision phenomenon}
+\subsection{Uniqueness of the fingerprint and $k$-fingers: the collision phenomenon}

-The properties discussed above play an important role in \texttt{lyn2vec}'s effectiveness, since they allow us to state that our representation method can capture higher orders of similarities without significant increase in the computation.

-In this section, we face the following problem: given a sequence, the corresponding representation produced by its fingerprint or by its k-fingers is \textit{unique}?
-As we will see, such a property is closely related to the \textit{collision phenomenon}.